U.S. DEPARTMENT OF STATE

 Note: This section is intended to provide applicants with information they can use for planning purposes.
 If there is a single application deadline followed by the simultaneous review of all applications, the Federal awarding agency can include in this section information about the anticipated dates for announcing or notifying successful and unsuccessful applicants and for having Federal awards in place.
 If applications are received and evaluated on a “rolling” basis at different times during an extended period, it may be appropriate to give applicants an estimate of the time needed to process an application and notify the applicant of the Federal awarding agency’s decision.

 F. FEDERAL AWARD ADMINISTRATION INFORMATION

-The grant, fixed amount award or cooperative agreement will be written, signed, awarded, and administered by the Grants Officer.
-The assistance award agreement is the authorizing document and it will be provided to the recipient for review and signature by email.
-The recipient may only start incurring project expenses beginning on the start date shown on the grant award document signed by the Grants Officer.
+The grant award or cooperative agreement will be written, signed, awarded, and administered by the Grants Officer.
+The assistance award agreement is the authorizing document, and it will be provided to the recipient for review and signature by email.
+The recipient may only start incurring program expenses beginning on the start date shown on the grant award document signed by the Grants Officer.

 If a proposal is selected for funding, the Department of State has no obligation to provide any additional future funding.
 Renewal of an award to increase funding or extend the period of performance is at the discretion of the Department of State.

 Issuance of this NOFO does not constitute an award commitment on the part of the U.S. government, nor does it commit the U.S. government to pay for costs incurred in the preparation and submission of proposals.
 Further, the U.S. government reserves the right to reject any or all proposals received.

 Payment Method: Payments will be made in at least two installments, as needed to carry out the program activities.